-The instructions the Holy One gives in today's aliyah following the reference to the deaths of Nadav and Avihu are instructions concerning when, how, and why Aharon is to enter and perform the essential avodah [service] of the kadosh kedoshim - i.e. the place of highest level kedusha often called the "Holy of Holies".
+The instructions the Holy One gives in today's aliyah following the reference to the deaths of Nadav and Avihu are instructions concerning when, how, and why Aharon is to enter and perform the essential avodah [service] of the kadosh kedoshim - i.e. the place where only the holiest of all holiness can enter, sometimes called the "Holy of Holies".

-... and the Holy One said to Moshe, Tell Aharon your ach [brother], not to come at all times into ha-qadosh m'bayit [the Most Holy Place] within the parachet [veil], before the kaporet [mercy seat] which is on the ark; lest he die: for I will appear in the anan [cloud] on the mercy seat.
+... and the Holy One said to Moshe, "Tell Aharon your ach [brother], not to come at all times into ha-qadosh m'bayit [the Most Holy Place] within the parachet [veil], before the kaporet [mercy seat] which is on the ark; lest he die: for I will appear in the anan [cloud] on the mercy seat.
 [Leviticus 16:3]